-During the DEIR and DEMPr review period a Focus Group Meeting (FGM) will be held with possibly affected landowners on the proposed site alternatives and those adjacent to the proposed site alternatives to obtain comments on the environmental findings as per the DEIR and the recommended mitigation measures.
-It will also provide them a further opportunity to raise comments / concerns not yet raised to date.
+During the DEIR and DEMPr review period a Focus Group Meeting (FGM) will be was held with possibly affected landowners on the proposed site alternatives and those adjacent to the proposed site alternatives to obtain comments on the environmental findings as per the DEIR and the recommended mitigation measures.
+It will also provided them a further opportunity to raise comments / concerns not yet raised to date.
 The purpose of a FGM is to hold a smaller meeting with a specific group or organisation who have similar interest in or concerns about the proposed project.
-It is envisaged that the FGM mentioned above will be held as follows:
+It is envisaged that The FGM mentioned above will be was held as follows as presented in Table 3-11.

-Table 3-11 : Focus Group Meeting with possibly directly affected and adjacent landowners
+Table 3-11: Focus Group Meeting with possibly directly affected and adjacent landowners

-Proposed Date & Time of Meeting Proposed Venue Date: Tuesday 22 July 2014 Time: 10h00 - 12h00 Kusile Power Station Office, Wilge Village
+Date & Time of Meeting Venue Date: Wednesday 20 August 2014 Time: 10h00 - 12h00 Kopanong Hall, Kendal Power Station